How to Fix Redirect Chains (To Stop Hurting Your SEO)

 How 301 Redirects Impact SEO

 While 301 redirects are a necessary part of owning a website, they can hurt your website’s SEO health if poorly managed or allowed to chain together indefinitely.
 This is because each time a 301 redirect is set up without removing the intermediary URL, it creates what is called a “redirect chain”.
 A redirect chain is when there is more than one 301 redirect in a row.
 For example, if a user types in “example.com” and is redirected to “example.com/index.html” which is then redirected to “example.com/home.html”, this is a redirect chain.

-Redirect chains can hurt SEO because they can make it difficult for search engines to index your website, as search engine web crawlers can get lost among your redirect chains and exhaust your crawl budget.
+Redirect chains can hurt SEO because they can make it difficult for search engines to index your website, as search engine web crawlers can get lost among your redirect chains and exhaust your budget allocated for crawling.
 Redirect chains can also slow down your website, which can also impact your SEO because they impact your user metrics.

 You have to ensure that your website loads quickly, or you will be penalized by Google.
 Tools such as Google Page Speed Insights offer valuable insights into the loading speed of your website with actionable tips on how you can improve it.